shyim/cloud-dev/README.md

   - Service or Own Kubernetes Infrastructure
   - Knowledge of Kubernetes
   - You still need an IDE locally and your Code will be synchronized into the Cloud Container
-  - With many Files like Shopware the synchronizatation take time and slows down quickly working
+  - With many Files like Shopware the synchronization take time and slows down quickly working
   - Can run Cypress GUI

 - Desktop inside Container with VNC, TeamViewer, AnyDesk access